 Output media viewer

 Juno offers a familiar experience of working with Jupyter notebooks in a first-class citizen app for iOS and iPadOS.
 It follows the same conventions as desktop JupyterLab and Jupyter Notebook applications: notebook documents can have Code cells, where you write Python code with the execution output appended below; and Markup Text cells, where you can add Markdown text, HTML or LaTeX equations.
 Selected cell has a gray vertical bar on the left, which changes to blue while you are editing cell contents.
 Each markup cell either appears rendered, with final formatting applied, or as markup source (unrendered).
-You can render a markup cell by executing it just as you would a code cell (or selecting Render Markup in the Bolt icon menu), and you can view its markup source by double-tapping it (or selecting Show Source in the Bolt icon menu).
+You can render a markup cell by executing it just as you would a code cell (or selecting Render Markup in the menu), and you can view its markup source by double-tapping it (or selecting Show Source in the menu).

-Play icon Run button executes the selected cell.
+Run button executes the selected cell.
 Long press the button to change its run action — for example, to run all cells in the notebook instead.

-Bolt icon Cell Menu button shows actions for manipulating the selected cell.
+Cell Menu button shows actions for manipulating the selected cell.

-Plus icon Add Cell button inserts an empty code cell below the selected one; long press to choose another cell type.
+Add Cell button inserts an empty code cell below the selected one; long press to choose another cell type.

-Arrow up to line icon Scroll to Cell button only appears when the selected cell is scrolled off screen; it brings the selected cell back into view.
+Scroll to Cell button only appears when the selected cell is scrolled off screen; it brings the selected cell back into view.

 Juno works great with all hardware keyboards, offering key shortcuts for all cell and notebook actions.
 Hold the ⌘ Command key on your hardware keyboard to see all shortcuts available in the notebook editor.